2KAbhishek/tdo/README.md

 - `tdo find <text>` or `tdo f` to interactively search for `text` in all your notes
 - `tdo find` without any search term to review all your notes
 - `tdo todo` or `tdo t` to show all your pending todos
-- `tdo commit <path>` or `tdo c` to commit changes in path, happens automatically, only needed for plugins
+- `tdo commit <path>` or `tdo c` to commit changes in path, happens automatically, needed for plugins and integrations

 > Run `tdo h` to get help info on the command line